cookerolo/docScrapper/README.md

 # docScrapper
-Google script code to get content from Google Docs to a Google Sheet
+Google script code to pull content from Google Docs to a Google Spreadsheet